paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-074-competitiveness-policy-council.md

 ### Statutory Notes

 #### References in Text
 The Ethics in Government Act of 1978, referred to in subsec. (b)(2), is Pub.
 L. 95–521, Oct.
 26, 1978, 92 Stat.
-1824, as amended.
+1824.
 Title II of the Ethics in Government Act of 1978 was set out in the Appendix to Title 5, prior to repeal by Pub.
 L. 101–194, title II, § 201, Nov.
 30, 1989, 103 Stat.
 1724.
 For complete classification of this Act to the Code, see Short Title note set out under section 101 of Pub.
 L. 95–521 in the Appendix to Title 5 and Tables.

 #### Amendments
 1990—Subsecs. (c), (d).
 Pub.
 L. 101–382 added subsecs. (c) and (d).